Posted on 2 Comments

 Knit Sewing Semantics

-Since January, it seems we have been very knit happy.
-We have been busy testing and developing a new knit variation for the Tabula Rasa Knits pattern which we hope to have ready this summer.
-And, 2 weeks ago, Carrie and I each carved out some time to make a new knit top using the leftovers from some of the knit bundles we had for purchase at our spring shows.
+We are very knit happy around here.
+Recently, Carrie and I each carved out some time to make a new knit top using the leftovers from some of the knit bundles we had for purchase at our spring shows.

-If you were in Cleveland, you got to see us wearing our new tops, but sadly we did not have a free moment to snap photos of each other in our tops.
+If you were at our last show, you got to see us wearing our new tops, but sadly we did not have a free moment to snap photos of each other in our tops.
 You will have to see them on the dress form for now.
-(We do have a couple of bundles of the knit fabrics you see featured here left, so if you are interested in purchasing one, drop us a line through contact us.)

 My new knit tunic.